NLnetLabs/rpki-doc/source/krill/multi-user/authorization.rst

 - ``admin``    : Grants users unrestricted access.
-- ``readwrite``: Grants users the right to list, view and modify *existing* resources.
+- ``readwrite``: Grants users the right to list, view and modify *existing* CAs.
-- ``readonly`` : Grants users the right to list and view resources only.
+- ``readonly`` : Grants users the right to list and view CAs only.

 Attribute Based Access Control
 ------------------------------